PyEGo/PyEGo/README.md

 # PyEGo

 ## Description
-PyEGo: environment dependency inference for Python programs
+PyEGo: Inferring Environment Dependencies for Python Programs
 ## Introduction
-PyEGo is a tool of automatically inferring runtime environment dependency for Python programs.<br/>
+PyEGo is a tool of automatically inferring environment dependencies for Python programs.<br/>
-A Python runtime environment dependency mainly consists of three parts:
+A Python program's environment dependencies mainly consists of three parts:
-* Compatible Python version;
+* Compatible Python interpreter version;
 * Dependent Python third-party packages;
 * Dependent System libraries.<br/>
 For example, the following snippet print emoji on the terminal: